 ST.2.3 Twinned partner: The ISO member body seeking to build capacity.

 ST.2.4 Leadership twinning: Twinning arrangements that involve learning the competencies relevant to leadership roles in the development of International Standards.
-There are three types of leadership twinning arrangements; chair, convenor and secretary.
-Through leadership twinning, the twinned partner has the opportunity to learn the skills and responsibilities needed to assume the chairmanship/convenorship/the role of a committee secretary.
+There are three types of leadership twinning arrangements; Chair, Convenor and Secretary/Committee Manager.
+Through leadership twinning, the twinned partner has the opportunity to learn the skills and responsibilities needed to assume the chairmanship/convenorship/the role of a committee Secretary/Committee Manager.

 ST.2.5 Chair twinning: An arrangement between a Chair and a Twinned-Chair.